AntDBuck/Website-Phish-Detection/README.md

   SHAP explanations, and image and data generation, saving, and loading.
 Moreover, requirements.txt file contains all the necessary python libraries required to run the notebooks.

-- saved_data contains the randomised search objects which contain the best models.
-The images, datasets, and CSV files will be stored here once the research notebooks are run.
+- saved_data contains the images and data results.
+Trained models and a URL dataset can be generated from running the notebooks.

-## ⚠️ Dashboard Requirements
+## ⚠️ Requirements

-The dashboard will only work once the research notebooks have been executed.
-The images and CSV files needed are generated from the notebooks.
-The randomised search objects, which contain the best models, have been saved for convenience and quick generation of the needed images and CSV files.
-If you would like to develop your own results and have them displayed on the dashboard, delete all the .pkl files in the saved_data/trained_models directory.
+- Python must be installed on your local machine.

+- Download the detector tool from https://github.com/AntDBuck/Website-Phish-Detection/releases/tag/v1.0 and store the file in the saved_data/trained_models/ directory.

+Note: You can also generate the detector model from the running of the notebooks but this can take approximately 1 to 2 hours.

 ## Installation Instructions

-Requirements: Python must be installed on your local machine.

 Note: Choose either the automatic or manual installation process, not both.